formlio/forml/docs/workflow/topology.rst

 Training and applying even the same worker are two distinct tasks, hence they need to be represented using two related but separate worker nodes.
 ForML transparently manages these related workers using a ``flow.Worker.Group`` instance.
-All workers in the same *group* have the same shape and share the same :ref:`actor builder <actor-spec>` instance.
+All workers in the same *group* have the same shape and share the same :ref:`actor builder <actor-builder>` instance.

 Based on the group membership (and the general context), ForML automatically handles the runtime state management between the different modes of the same actor (the :ref:`State ports <actor-ports>` are *system* level ports and cannot